-10. Demonstrate the knowledge, skills, behaviours and values required of a Physiotherapist as detailed in the Quality Assurance Standards (CSP 2012) PTHY3105 BSc (Hons) 11.
-Recognise own values, principles and assumptions and develop self-awareness establishing a non-judgemental and anti-discriminatory attitude, which is sensitive to the values and interests of others PTHY3105 PTHY3104 BSc (Hons) BSc non honours 12.
-Select, plan, implement, evaluate and modify appropriate Physiotherapy intervention, empowering individuals as active participants in the physiotherapy process PTHY3105 BSc (Hons) 13.
-Demonstrate leadership, management and entrepreneurial skills to enable effective delivery of physiotherapy interventions and in existing and new service provision ALHS3106 BSc (Hons)
+10. Demonstrate the knowledge, skills, behaviours and values required of a Physiotherapist as detailed in the Quality Assurance Standards (CSP 2012) PTHY3105 11. .
+Recognise own values, principles and assumptions and develop self- awareness establishing a non-judgemental and anti-discriminatory attitude, which is sensitive to the values and interests of others 12.
+Select, plan, implement, evaluate and modify appropriate Physiotherapy intervention, empowering individuals as active participants in the physiotherapy process PTHY3105 13.
+Demonstrate leadership, management and entrepreneurial skills to enable effective delivery of physiotherapy interventions and in existing and new service provision ALHS3106